RozbehSharahi/bootstrap_grids/README.md

 }
 ```

-## Note for update to v5
+## Updating to `bootstrap_grids` v5

 The paths of TypoScript files have changed.
 Please ensure you reselect the template in your `sys_template` record.

 ## Contribution

-You will need Docker installed for easy contribution and dev-setup.
+You will need Docker installed for easy contribution and dev setup.
+Copy the `.docker/bin/.env.dist` environment variables file to `.docker/bin/.env` and adjust the values.

+### Docker scripts

 To start dev environment